Scripting: Introduction to PHP

 Understanding the Importance of Which PHP Version you Use

 The PHP coding language is constantly being developed and improved upon.
-With each new version that is released, some PHP functions and capabilities may be removed while others are introduced.
+With each new version released, some PHP functions and capabilities may be removed while others are introduced.
 Each new version of PHP aims to increase the security and capabilities of what the language can do.

-Older PHP applications and website builders may be designed to run with an older version of PHP, and might not run at all on newer versions.
+Older PHP applications and website builders may be designed to run with an older version of PHP and might not run at all on newer versions.
 Likewise, newer or up-to-date PHP applications might only work when running on the more recent versions of PHP.
 To accommodate whichever application you choose to use, iPage allows you to pick from several pre-installed PHP versions.

 To learn how to switch which PHP version your hosting account is using, Scripting: How to Switch Your PHP Version.